marco-dolciotti/dotfiles/README.md

     ```bash
     ~/dotfiles/scripts/add_dotfile.sh your_file
     ```
-- save your dotfiles on remote
+- save your dotfiles on remote (do this regularly, maybe with cron)
     ```bash
     ~/dotfiles/scripts/push_dotfiles.sh your_file
     ```
-- load your dotfiles on remote
+- load your dotfiles from remote
     ```bash
     ~/dotfiles/scripts/pull_dotfiles.sh your_file
     ```